wunderwuzzi23/blog/content/posts/2020/husky-ai-adversarial-robustness-toolbox-testing.md

 [![ART FGSM Shadowbunny](/blog/images/2020/art.shadowbunny.png)](/blog/images/2020/art.shadowbunny.png)

 Notice how the prediction score is now at `66%`.
 The attack worked!
-In this case its also visible that the image slighlty changed -- observe how the white background is not entirely plain white anymore.
+In this case its also visible that the image slightly changed -- observe how the white background is not entirely plain white anymore.

 ## Conclusion